-4. Under Sections 402(b)(3) and (5) an agent may be exempt if acting for an issuer and receiving compensation (for example, to be a corporate executive), as long as the compensation is not a commission or other remuneration based on transactions in the issuer's own securities.
+4. Under Sections 402(b)(3) and (5) an agent may be exempt if acting for an issuer and

-5. Ministerial or clerical work in Section 402(b)(8) might include preparing routine written communications or responding to inquiries.

-6. Section 402(e) limits agents to a single employment or affiliation unless a rule or order of the administrator authorizes multiple affiliations.
+- 5. Section 402(b)(6) was added to provide relief in situations where an agent is accepting orders from a sophisticated financial professional who is making the investment decisions for its customers. - 6.
+Ministerial or clerical acts in Section 402(b)(8) might include preparing routine written communications or responding to inquiries. - 7.
+Section 402(e) limits agents to a single employment or affiliation unless a rule or order of the administrator authorizes multiple affiliations.
 In any event an agent must be registered, see Section 402(a), or exempt from registration, see Section 402(b).
-Registration is only effective while an agent is employed an associated with a broker-dealer or an issuer.
+Registration is effective only while an agent is employed by or associated with a broker-dealer or an issuer.
 See Section 402(c).

-1 SECTION 403.
-INVESTMENT ADVISER REGISTRATION REQUIREMENT AND 2 EXEMPTIONS.
-3 (a) [Registration requirement.]
-It is unlawful for a person to transact business in this 4 State as an investment adviser unless the person is registered under this [Act] as an investment 5 adviser or is exempt from registration as an investment adviser under subsection (b).
-6 (b) [Exemptions from registration.]
-The following persons are exempt from the 7 registration requirement of subsection (a): 8 (1) a person without a place of business in this State that is registered under the 9 securities act of the state in that the person has its principal place of business if its only clients in 10 this State are: 11 (A) federal covered investment advisers, investment advisers registered under this 12 [Act], or broker-dealers registered under this [Act]; 13 (B) institutional investors; 14 (C) bona fide preexisting clients whose principal places of residence are not in 15 this State if the investment adviser is registered under the securities act of the state in which the 16 clients maintain principal places of residence; or 17 (D) any other client exempted by rule or order under this [Act]; 18 (2) a person without a place of business in this State if the person has had, during the 19 preceding 12 months, not more than five clients that are residents of this State in addition to 20 those specified under paragraph (1); or 21 (3) any other person exempted by rule or order under this [Act] 22 (c) [Limits on employment or association.]
-It is unlawful for an investment adviser, directly or indirectly, to employ or associate with an individual to engage in an activity related to investment advice in this State if the registration of the individual is suspended or revoked, or the individual is barred from employment or association with an investment adviser, federal covered investment adviser, or broker-dealer by an order under this [Act], the Securities and Exchange Commission, or a self-regulatory organization, unless the investment adviser did not know, and in the exercise of reasonable care could not have known, of the suspension, revocation, or bar.
-Upon request from the investment adviser and for good cause shown, the administrator, by order, may waive the prohibitions of this subsection.
+SECTION 403.
+INVESTMENT ADVISER REGISTRATION REQUIREMENT AND EXEMPTIONS.

+- (a) [Registration requirement.]
+It is unlawful for a person to transact business in this State as an investment adviser unless the person is registered under this [Act] as an investment adviser or is exempt from registration as an investment adviser under subsection (b). - (b) [Exemptions from registration.]
+The following persons are exempt from the registration requirement of subsection (a): - (1) a person without a place of business in this State that is registered under the securities act of the State in which the person has its principal place of business if its only clients in this State are: - (A) federal covered investment advisers, investment advisers registered under this

+[Act], or broker-dealers registered under this [Act];

+- (B) institutional investors; - (C) bona fide preexisting clients whose principal places of residence are not in this State if the investment adviser is registered under the securities act of the State in which the clients maintain principal places of residence; or - (D) any other client exempted by rule adopted or order issued under this [Act]; - (2) a person without a place of business in this State if the person has had, during the preceding 12 months, not more than five clients that are resident in this State in addition to those specified under paragraph (1); or - (3) any other person exempted by rule adopted or order issued under this [Act]. - (c) [Limits on employment or association.]
+It is unlawful for an investment adviser, directly or indirectly, to employ or associate with an individual to engage in an activity related to investment advice in this State if the registration of the individual is suspended or revoked or the individual is barred from employment or association with an investment adviser, federal covered investment adviser, or broker-dealer by an order under this [Act], the Securities and Exchange Commission, or a self-regulatory organization, unless the investment adviser did not know, and in the exercise of reasonable care could not have known, of the suspension, revocation, or bar.
+Upon request from the investment adviser and for good cause, the administrator, by order, may waive, in whole or in part, the application of the prohibitions of this subsection to the investment adviser. - (d) [Investment adviser representative registration required.]
+It is unlawful for an investment adviser to employ or associate with an individual required to be registered under this

-(d) [Investment adviser representative registration required.]
-It is unlawful for an investment adviser to employ or associate with an individual required to be registered under this [Act] as an investment adviser representative who transacts business in this State on behalf of the investment adviser unless the individual is registered under Section 404(a) or is exempt from registration under Section 404(b).
+[Act] as an investment adviser representative who transacts business in this State on behalf of the investment adviser unless the individual is registered under Section 404(a) or is exempt from registration under Section 404(b).